bundled-es-modules/fela-dom/README.md

 # fela-dom

-This is a mirror of [fela-dom](https://www.npmjs.com/package/fela-dom) for bower, bundled and exposed as ES module.
+This is a mirror of [fela-dom](https://www.npmjs.com/package/fela-dom), bundled and exposed as ES module.

 ## Install

 ```
+npm install @bundled-es-modules/fela-dom
 bower install bundled-es-modules/fela-dom
 ```